- Symptom 1: A single URL points to different files.

 Check whether the CDN cache has expired by referring to How do I tell whether user access has hit the CDN cache.

-Check whether your browser has disable cache
+Check whether your browser has disabled cache

 The following uses Chrome as an example.